-The historic fishing village of Everglades City showcases its catch every year at the annual Everglades Seafood Festival.
-Following its cancellation in 2021 due to COVID-19, the festival returns in 2022.
+The historic fishing village (and notorious smuggler haven) of Everglades City showcases its catch every year at the annual Everglades Seafood Festival.

 This free event in Florida’s Stone Crab Capitol packs ’em in for fresh seafood, country music, carnival rides, crafts booths — with an estimated 50,000 people expected to converge on this small town (population 500) for the three-day event.

 - 7:20 pm — Fireworks & National Anthem

 - 11:15 am — John Prestage

 - 3:30 pm — Rock Republic